 Hi there, I am Pritesh — maker of the Gratitude app, a Completely Private Journal app that reminds you to be grateful during the day.

-The Gratitude app was born out of a personal need and I had initially built the app for myself.
-In June 2017, I and my family (my parents and my younger sister) were struggling with many problems.
+The Gratitude app was born out of a personal need, and I had initially built the app for myself.
+In June 2017, my family (my parents and my younger sister) struggled with many problems.

-I built this app because I wanted a private place to write my grateful thoughts, to remind me to focus on the positive, and to give it colors.
-The app has been my happy place.
+After a month or so, I built this Gratitude app because I wanted a private place to write my grateful thoughts, remind me to focus on the positive, and give it colors.
+Since the time I started the Gratitude practice, this app has been my happy place.

 Here are some of my journal entries from the Gratitude app.